Meditation for Productivity Without Hype

 A 5-minute meditation for work focus before deep work

-Use this 5-minute practice before a focused work block, especially when your mind is already jumping ahead.
-Sit in a chair with both feet on the floor.
-Let your hands rest somewhere easy.
+Use this 5-minute practice before a focused work block, especially when your mind is already racing ahead.
+Settle in a steady position, let a cotton sleeve brush your wrist, and place your hands where they can rest without being arranged too carefully.

-Minute 1: notice posture, contact, and the room around you.
-Minute 2: follow the breath where it is easiest to feel.
-The warm exhale on the upper lip may be enough.
-Minute 3: when the mind wanders, silently label it “thinking” or “planning,” then return.
-Minute 4: soften the jaw, shoulders, or forehead if they are holding effort.
+Minute 1: notice your posture, the light in the room, and any simple contact point.
+Minute 2: follow the breath where it is easiest to sense, or use the Kettle Pause by feeling a warm coffee mug in your palms for several breaths.
+Minute 3: when the mind wanders, label it “thinking,” “planning,” or “checking,” then return.
+Minute 4: ease any unnecessary effort in the face, hands, or belly.
 Minute 5: name the next work action in one short phrase.

 No special state required.